 True.
 Victoire had been living onboard the last week.
 “My boat’s a he.”

-, hun,” Micah said, not bothering to open her eyes.
+“All boats are she, hun,” Micah said, not bothering to open her eyes.
 “With the possible exception of those cigarette boats, because y’ know, compensation.
 But, generally, it’s the rule.”

 “You follow rules?”
 Victoire had never met anyone so prone to individual interpretation, and if Micah didn’t agree, she saw no problem disregarding.